tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 * **Contrast Effects.**
 * ...

 I can't continue because this reminds me of writing out this list, over and over, in my PhD.
-My train of thought would get detached and I'd end up asking myself questions like: Why are you here in this sad office, a $1000-flight from your friends and a $2000-flight from your family?
-Why do you spend your weekends in this sad building, where people don't look each other in the eye in the hallways?
-What rock did you hit in adolescence that knocked you out of orbit, and sent you sailing here?
+My train of thought would get detached and I'd end up asking myself questions like: What are you doing sitting in this office, a \\$1000-flight away from your friends and a \\$2000-flight away from your family?
+Why do you spend your weekends in this sad building, where people pass each other in the hallway staring at the carpet?
+What rock did you hit in adolescence that knocked you out of orbit, and sent you drifting into this corner of the universe?
 Are you trying to compensate for something you didn't have?
 Trying to impress your mother?
 Trying to avenge your father?
 Do these professors you work with look like the kind of man you want to be?
 When, when you talk about your work, do the people you admire glaze over, and the people who bore you become interested?
 If you're so clever why aren't you happy?
 Do you think that giving your life to intellectual things makes you better than other people?
 Do you look down on people who don't think so clearly?
 What are you doing on a Friday night at the NBER eating a tuna subway sandwich and reading reddit?
 If it takes you 5 years to get straight one point about relative thinking -- one corner of one shelf in one cupboard -- then how long is it going to take to tidy up the whole house?
 Why, when an undergraduate corners you, asking earnest & boring questions, does it remind you of yourself?